-Adaptogens are generally regarded as plants that help the body adapt to stress -- and you may be wondering what that has to do with women's hormone balance.
+Adaptogens are generally regarded as plants that help the body adapt to stress — and you may be wondering what that has to do with women's hormone balance.
 Prolonged stress causes heightened levels of cortisol.
-Excess cortisol increases blood sugar (which can ultimately lead to insulin resistance), can contribute to depression and fatigue, weakens muscles, and can cause headaches and high blood pressure.
+Excess cortisol increases blood sugar (which can ultimately lead to insulin resistance), can contribute to fatigue, weakens muscles, and can cause headaches and blood pressure issues.

 To manufacture enough cortisol when experiencing long-term stress, the body steals supplies from the hormone pregnenolone, which ultimately converts into cortisol and/or the female sex hormone progesterone (this process is also known as "the pregnenolone steal").
 Progesterone counteracts the effects of estrogen in a woman's body.
 It's the "pro" "gestation" hormone, and is often referred to as the pregnancy hormone.
-Declines in progesterone levels promote estrogen dominance (discussed in my previous post), marked by low sex drive, infertility, headaches, thyroid dysfunction, fatigue, PMS, and accelerated aging, to name a few.
-According to Dr. Christiane Northrup, "Estrogen dominance has also been linked to allergies, autoimmune disorders, breast cancer, uterine cancer, ovarian cysts, and increased blood clotting."
+Declines in progesterone levels promote estrogen dominance (discussed in my previous post), marked by low sex drive, fertility issues, headaches, thyroid imbalance, fatigue, PMS, and accelerated aging, to name a few.
 In short, stress wreaks havoc on sex hormone balance.

 The following are some of my favorite herbs for the ladies:

-Holy Basil -- the Hindu name for holy basil is tulsi, meaning "the incomparable one."
-Belonging to the mint family, holy basil is a preeminent example of an adaptogenic herb.
-The Journal of Ayurveda and Integrative Medicine published an article in 2014 reporting "increasing evidence for holy basil benefits improving physical, chemical, metabolic, and psychological stress."
+The Hindu name for Holy Basil is Tulsi, meaning "the incomparable one."
+Belonging to the mint family, Holy Basil is a preeminent example of an adaptogenic herb.
+The Journal of Ayurveda and Integrative Medicine published an article in 2014 reporting "increasing evidence for Holy Basil benefits improving physical, chemical, metabolic, and psychological stress."
 It's been shown to have a normalizing effect on blood sugar, blood pressure, and blood lipid levels.
-It's no wonder holy basil is revered as a goddess incarnated in a plant.
+It's no wonder Holy Basil is revered as a goddess incarnated in a plant.

-Vitex -- also known as chaste tree berry, vitex has a regulating effect on the pituitary, our body's "master gland."
+Also known as chaste tree berry, Vitex has a regulating effect on the pituitary, our body's "master gland."
 The pituitary controls many vital signals, including those sent to the ovaries determining the amounts of hormones to produce.
-By inhibiting follicle-stimulating hormone (FSH), vitex increases luteinizing hormone (promoting ovulation), which increases progesterone.
-Women who discontinue their use of birth control pills can more quickly stabilize their menstrual cycle and induce ovulation with vitex.
-It's supportive for symptoms of PMS, such as headaches, acne, depression, and breast tenderness.
-All in all, vitex is a fantastic choice for women seeking to enhance their fertility.
+By inhibiting follicle-stimulating hormone (FSH), Vitex increases luteinizing hormone (promoting ovulation), which increases progesterone.
+Women who discontinue their use of birth control pills can more quickly stabilize their menstrual cycle and induce ovulation with Vitex.
+It's supportive for symptoms of PMS, such as headaches, acne, and breast tenderness.
+All in all, Vitex is a fantastic choice for women seeking to enhance their fertility.